 Contrary to urban legend and some religious beliefs, women do not have more ribs than men.
 A typical rib cage has 24 ribs.

 Each rib extends from the spinal cord and wraps around the body in a semicircle.
-The ribs extend around vital organs, such as the lungs, and connect to the costal cartilage in the front of the body.
+The ribs encircle vital organs, such as the lungs, and connect to the costal cartilage in the front of the body.
 This hard cartilage extends from the end of each rib and connects to the sternum.

 The clavicle, or collarbone, extends across the front of the shoulder from the sternum to the scapula, or shoulder blade.
 It is frequently fractured in automobile accidents and sports injuries.

 The scapula, or shoulder blade, is a flat triangular bone located in the back of the shoulder.
 It connects with the collarbone in the front of the body.
-It is also is connected to the shoulder joint, which brings together the shoulder blade and the humerus, or the large bone of the arm.
+It is also is connected to the shoulder joint, which brings together the shoulder blade and the humerus, or the large bone of the upper arm.

 As women age, they typically lose bone density to osteoporosis, a progressive bone disease.
-This loss leaves them weak and susceptible to sudden fractures.
+This loss leaves them weak and susceptible to traumatic fractures.
 Supplements and medications are typically given to help bones retain their mass.

 Osteoporosis primarily affects women over the age of 50 because women typically tend to lose about 1 percent of their bone mass after the age 35.
 Postmenopausal women are at a greater risk because the hormone estrogen, which declines after menopause, aids in bone density.